 The service defines the external behaviour of the serviceprovider, independent of the mechanisms used to provide that behaviour.
 Layers, layer entities, and applicationserviceelements are examples of components of a serviceprovider.

-service data unit
+(N) service data unit

-amount of information whose identity is preserved when transferred between peer entities in a given layer and which is not interpreted by the supporting entities in that layer
+amount of information whose identity is preserved when transferred between peer (N+1) entities and which is not interpreted by the supporting (N) entities

 serviceprovider